 Bentonite and Horizontal Directional Drilling (HDD)

 Within the Horizontal Directional Drilling (HDD) industry, underground pipes and tubes are constructed or repaired with the use of horizontal drillings.
 The main advantage of this technique is that the road does not have to be deconstructed to realize the drilling and it is possible to drill underneath a river.
-To perform these horizontal drilling, you need a bentonite mixture.
+To perform this horizontal drilling, you need a bentonite mixture.
 This is mainly used to keep the borehole open and to transport the soil or sand from the borehole to the surface.
 A bentonite mixture can be thick or thin.
 The thin mixture is mainly used for sandy soils, so a bigger amount of sand can be transported to the beginning or end of the borehole.
 When drilling in gravel soils, a thicker mixture is used.
 This looks like a kind of gel and is useful to keep the gravel in the borehole on the side, so you create a kind of solid hole.
 In addition, the thicker solution is used as a kind of lubricant to allow the steel tubes to slide through the soil up to 2-3 kilometers.

 At Bofram we make the mix, pump, and recycle units needed to mix the bentonite powder with water to create the right mixture and apply it to the horizontal directional drillings.
 Our machines are completely drawn in 3D in order to make maximum use of the available installation space.
 For example, when the mix, pump and recycle machine has to be placed in an HDD drilling vehicle.
 By using a well-thought-out mix of techniques and an optimal design of the tanks, a bentonite solution can be mixed in a short period of time.
 You can then quickly and efficiently start executing horizontal directional drilling.